History of the territorial organization of Spain: Middle Ages, "Al-Andalus" and early modern period

-With the Catholic Monarchs, each of these kingdoms maintained its own administrative divisions: in Castile, the provinces, and in the Crown of Aragon: districts in Aragon, vegueries in Catalonia and Mallorca, and in Valencia there were four governorates and eleven districts.
+Following the Christian "reconquest" advances of the 12th and 13th centuries, Muslim territory in the peninsula was progressively reduced to the Nasrid Emirate of Granada, founded in 1238.
+The emirate was organized into administrative districts dependent on Granada and survived until 1492, when the city was conquered by the Crown of Castile.
+With the Catholic Monarchs, who united the crowns of Aragon and Castille into a single dynastic union, and incorporated all formerly-Nasrid territories after the "Granada war," each of the Catholic kingdoms maintained its own administrative divisions: in Castile, the provinces, and in the Crown of Aragon: districts in Aragon, vegueries in Catalonia and Mallorca, and in Valencia there were four governorates and eleven districts.